PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 #### Multiple test case files

-At times, one test _case_ file is not enough, for instance when the sniff needs to behave differently depending on whether or code is namespaced or not, or when a sniff needs to check something at the top of a file.
+At times, one test _case_ file is not enough, for instance when the sniff needs to behave differently depending on whether code is namespaced or not, or when a sniff needs to check something at the top of a file.

 The test framework allows for multiple test _case_ files.